 Only the \$53.00 title fee and the \$7.50 supplemental title fee are included in the definition of Program Income.
 The environmental impact fee is collected for the Department of Natural Resources (DNR) and funds collected are transferred to DNR each month.
-The environmental impact fee is scheduled to sunset on December 31, 2009.

-From fiscal year 2005 to 2009, the Department of Transportation issued approximately 1.3 million titles each year, whereby a title fee was collected.
-In fiscal year 2009, the Department of Transportation issued 1.2 million titles.
+From fiscal year 2006 to 2010, the Department of Transportation issued approximately 1.3 million titles each year, whereby a title fee was collected.
+In fiscal year 2010, the Department of Transportation issued 1.2 million titles.